codefolder/cleaner/README.md

 #Getting an error?

-1) Cleaner depends on tkinter (tk) for GUI, so, for instance, if you are on Ubuntu, install it like this:
+1) Cleaner depends on Gtk 3 for GUI, so, for instance, if you are on Ubuntu, install it like this:

-sudo apt-get install python3-tk
+sudo apt-get install gir1.2-gtk-3.0 python-gi python3-gi

 2) Since cleaner was refactored for Python 3, your system path to python may still point to Python 2.
 On Ubuntu, python3 points to the correct interpreter, so you could try: